Axion cogenesis without isocurvature perturbations: Introduction

 Typically, parametric resonance~\cite{Kofman:1994rk,Kofman:1997yn} may occur during the radial oscillations due to significant mixing between the radial and angular modes of the PQ breaking field~\cite{Ballesteros:2016euj,Ballesteros:2016xej,Ema:2017krp,Co:2017mop}.
+This effect can be understood by noting that the PQ breaking field has a tachyonic mass at the origin of the potential, where the fluctuations of the PQ breaking field are excessively amplified.
 This poses threats to the models because, if the PQ symmetry is non-thermally restored by parametric resonance, cosmic strings and domain walls will form and are cosmologically stable for domain wall numbers greater than unity~\cite{Co:2020dya,Co:2022qpr}.
 The axions created during parametric resonance may also become too warm to be dark matter~\cite{Co:2017mop,Co:2020dya,Co:2020jtv}.
-However, in the current scenario, the potential is dominated by the purely quadratic Hubble-induced terms, and parametric resonance cannot occur due to the lack of self-interactions.
+One way to avoid the issues is to thermalize the PQ breaking field so that the elliptical motion becomes circular and therefore cannot trigger parametric resonance.
+In the current scenario, the potential is initially dominated by the purely quadratic Hubble-induced terms at the onset of oscillation, and parametric resonance can be delayed due to the lack of self-interactions until the bare mass dominates.
+This delay may relax the condition to avoid catastrophe because thermalization can now occur at a later time.

 We will show how both DM and baryon asymmetry can be explained simultaneously in our scenario.
-We also discuss a supersymmetric (SUSY) model as a UV completion for our scenario.
+We also discuss a supersymmetric (SUSY) model as a UV completion for our scenario in Appendix~\ref{sec:model}.
 In particular, we do not need a strong SUSY breaking effect because the PQ breaking field is kicked by Hubble-induced terms at the end of inflation rather than soft SUSY breaking terms.

-Here we summarize the advantages of our scenario; i) no isocurvature perturbations (i.e., no domain-wall or isocurvature problems), ii) avoidance of parametric resonance and thus the dangerous topological defects and/or hot axion dark matter iii) independence of the axion relic abundance on parameters in SUSY sector and the detail of Planck-suppressed operators, iv) consistency with the axion quality problem, v) compatibility with low-energy SUSY breaking models, and vi) realizability in SUSY (or supergravity) models.
+Here we summarize the advantages of our scenario; i) no isocurvature perturbations (i.e., no domain-wall or isocurvature problems), ii) higher likelihood of avoiding parametric resonance and thus the dangerous topological defects and/or hot axion dark matter iii) independence of the details of the Planck-suppressed operator and the SUSY sector, especially for high-scale inflation, iv) consistency with the axion quality problem, v) compatibility with low-energy SUSY breaking models, and vi) realizability in SUSY (or supergravity) models.